-Life-saving surgery saves uncomfortable pet chicken that had almost 300g of old eggs inside of it
+Life-saving surgery saves uncomfortable pet chicken Lily of almost 300g of old eggs

 Singer believed the bulge was an egg that had not been able to pass and took Lily into Whanganui Veterinary Services on Somme Pde.

-Stoop said that the bulge did not feel like an egg, which left two options - he could try to manipulate whatever it was out, or take an X-ray.
+Stoop said the bulge did not feel like an egg, which left two options - he could try to manipulate whatever it was out, or take an x-ray.

-"The X-ray concluded that we weren't dealing with an egg and I thought it was a tumour at that stage," Stoop said.
+"The x-ray concluded that we weren't dealing with an egg and I thought it was a tumour at that stage," Stoop said.

 "I offered to put the chicken to sleep because it was in a very bad state.
 Its chances weren't looking too flash."